mrocklin/blog/_posts/work/2016-03-15-dask-distributed-part-4.md

 2. [Use Dask DataFrames on CSV data in HDFS](http://matthewrocklin.com/blog/work/2016/02/22/dask-distributed-part-2)
 3. [Process NetCDF data with Dask arrays on a traditional cluster](http://matthewrocklin.com/blog/work/2016/02/22/dask-distributed-part-3)

-Today we discuss how to start playing with dask.distributed, particularly using a simple setup script that launches nodes on EC2, sets everything up using Salt, and then lets you play with pre-hosted data on S3.
+Today we present a simple setup script to launch dask.distributed on EC2, enabling any user with AWS credentials to repeat these experiments easily.

 dec2